MinhNguyenKha02/MinhNguyenKha02/README.md

 # Hello! 👋

-I'm Jame, a full-stack developer since 2024 🧑‍💻.
+I'm James, a full-stack developer since 2024 🧑‍💻.
 Currently a remote intern at GoLiveDev JSC, specializing in Nuxt, Vue, and Supabase, PostgreSQL